Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Discussion

 \section{Discussion}

 In this work, we have studied topological properties of quasicrystalline 30 degrees twisted bilayer honeycomb lattice.
-We started from the case of two uncoupled layers each of which forms Haldane model, and tracked its evolution once the interlayer coupling is increased.
-We found that at small interlayer coupling, two layers of crystalline topological insulators become a quasicrystalline topological insulator.
-The latter fact is not obvious because topological properties of Haldane model are characterized by Chern invariant defined in momentum space, which is in turn well-defined only in the presence of crystalline translational symmetry.
+We started from the case of two uncoupled layers each of which forms Haldane model, and tracked its evolution with the increasing interlayer coupling.
+We found that at small interlayer coupling, our system exactly retains topological properties of the two uncouped layers: bulk gap and topological edge states persist, topological entanglement entropy remains constant, local Chern marker and anomalous Hall conductivity behave in exactly the same way as in the case of two uncoupled layers.
+This fact is not obvious because topological properties of Haldane model are characterized by Chern invariant defined in momentum space, which is in turn well-defined only in the presence of crystalline translational symmetry.
 In this regard, one could be concerned whether translational symmetry breaking might break topological protection, but we established that at small, but non-zero interlayer coupling, this is not the case: our bilayer has exactly the same topological properties as a superposition of two monolayers.
-Specifically, it still has edge states, has exactly the same value of topological entanglement entropy and the same behavior of local Chern marker and anomalous Hall conductivity.
+In this sense, we demonstrated that two weakly coupled copies Chern insulators can be viewed as a quasicystalline topological insulator.
+In other words, we proposed to create a quasicystalline topological insulator by smoothly evolving crystalline topological insulator and breaking translational symmetry.

+We found that as the interlayer coupling increases, our system undergoes a phase transition into a gapless phase, and its topological edge states disappear.
+As the interlayer coupling increases even further, another bulk gap may open.
+We found that such a stronly coupled phase is overall multifractal, but it possesses multiple states localized at various locations of the lattice.
+For example, at $m=0$, our system possesses states localized at the center of the lattice, as well as its corners.
+However, we believe that these corner modes are not topological in nature because their energies are not tied to the bulk gap, and also because topological entanglement entropy of the strongly coupled gapped system is almost zero.
+More rigorous topological classification of quasicrystals is a challenging and unresolved task, which we leave for future work.